qcaml/qcaml/README.md

 ```

 ## Quick start
-Try this simple example by running `dune exec examples/bloch_sphere.exe` to visualize a superposition state on the Bloch sphere:
+Try this simple example by running `dune exec examples/bloch_sphere.exe` to visualize a qubit |0> state on the Bloch sphere:

 <table>
 <tr>